 \section{Abstract}

-Bosonic codes, leveraging infinite-dimensional Hilbert spaces for redundancy, offer great potential for {encoding quantum information}. {However, the realization of a practical continuous-variable bosonic code that can simultaneously correct both single-photon loss and dephasing errors remains elusive, primarily due to the absence of exactly orthogonal codewords and the lack of an experiment-friendly state preparation scheme. } Here, we propose a {code based on the superposition of squeezed Fock states} with an error-correcting capability that scales as $\propto\exp(-7r)$, where $r$ is the squeezing level.
-The codewords remain orthogonal at all squeezing levels. {The Pauli-\( X \) operator acts as a rotation in phase space {is an error-transparent gate, preventing correctable errors from propagating outside the code space during logical operations.}} In particular, this code achieves high-precision error correction for both single-photon loss and dephasing, even at moderate squeezing levels.
-Building on this code, we develop quantum error correction schemes that exceed the break-even threshold, supported by analytical derivations of all necessary quantum gates.
+Bosonic codes, leveraging infinite-dimensional Hilbert spaces for redundancy, offer great potential for {encoding quantum information}. {However, a practical continuous-variable bosonic code that can \textit{simultaneously correct both photon loss and dephasing errors}, while achieving a high level of compliance with the Knill--Laflamme conditions within an experimentally friendly structure, remains elusive.} Here, we propose a {code based on the superposition of squeezed Fock states} with an error-correcting capability that scales as $\propto\exp(-7r)$, where $r$ is the squeezing level.
+The codewords remain orthogonal at all squeezing levels.
+In particular, this code achieves high-precision error correction for both single-photon loss and dephasing, even at moderate squeezing levels.
+Building on this code, we develop quantum error correction schemes that exceed the break--even point, supported by analytical derivations of all necessary quantum gates.
 Our code offers a competitive alternative to previous encodings for quantum computation using continuous bosonic qubits.